Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Evaluating the final precipitation simulations

 \section{Evaluating the final precipitation simulations}

-We evaluate the precipitation simulations by computing conditional exceedance probability estimators and by creating QQ plots for the sums of aggregated precipitation over different areas inside the Stordalselva catchment.
-Figure~\ref{fig:precipitation_chi_supplement} displays empirical estimators for \(\chi_p(d)\) for both the observed and the simulated data, using each of the five conditioning sites.
-The simulated estimators correspond well to the observation estimators, overall.
+We evaluate the precipitation simulations by computing conditional exceedance probability estimates and by creating QQ plots for the sums of aggregated precipitation over different areas inside the Stordalselva catchment.
+Figure~\ref{fig:precipitation_chi_supplement} displays empirical estimates of \(\chi_p(d)\) for both the observed and the simulated data, using each of the five conditioning sites.
+The simulation-based estimates correspond well to the observation-based estimates, overall.
 Yet, they tend to be smaller than those of the observed data for large \(p\) and small \(d\), and they tend to be larger than those of the observed data for small large \(d\).
 This is further discussed in the main paper.
 Figure~\ref{fig:qq_sums_supplement} display QQ plots for the sum of precipitation inside a ball of radius \(d\), centred at \(\bm s_0\), for each of the five conditioning sites, between the observed data and simulations from the four different model fits.
 The QQ plots show that there is a good correspondence between observed and simulated data, but that the simulated data tend to slightly underestimate aggregated precipitation amounts.